 Travel Insurance For Croatia

-Croatia is a safe country to explore but travel insurance is always recommended especially if you are planning on hiring a car or joining a sailing trip.
+Croatia is a safe country to explore but travel insurance is always recommended especially if your Croatia travel itinerary involves a rental car or sailing trip.

 I recommend True Traveller for UK and European residents, and World Nomads for U.S. and worldwide citizens.
 Both companies allow you to buy insurance when you are already on the road, and offer different plans depending on your needs.